particle-iot/particle-cli/README.md

 ####compiling a directory

   You can setup a directory of source files and libraries for your project, and the CLI will use those when compiling remotely.
-You can also create ```spark.include``` and / or a ```spark.ignore``` file in that directory that will tell the CLI specifically which files to use or ignore.
+You can also create ```particle.include``` and / or a ```particle.ignore``` file in that directory that will tell the CLI specifically which files to use or ignore.
 Those files are just plain text with one line per filename

 ```sh
 $ particle compile my_project_folder
 ```

-####example spark.include
+####example particle.include
 ```text
 application.cpp
 library1.h